philipturner/home-built-stm/README.md

   - This is similar to qPlus sensors, which have some MEMS circuitry on whatever the tuning fork is glued to
   - Minimize the magnitude of thermal drift caused by the op-amp's ~7 mW power consumption
 - Reversibly bondable piezo plates
   - Use magnets to make piezos reversibly stickable to something.
-You can stack them up, or instead distribute then across different axes (X/Y/Z).
+You can stack them up, or instead distribute them across different axes (X/Y/Z).
   - Need to understand whether you can do this, without the magnetic force crushing the crystalline material.
   - Issues with isolating nearby circuitry (such as the grounded STM tip) from very high electric fields
 - Two-stage spring suspension system